Momeks/TMDB/README.md

 ![TMDB Screenshot](http://worldofdinosaurs.net/news/wp-content/uploads/2025/05/tmdb.png)

 ### 🧭 Features
-*    Movie List: Browse movies from various categories such as Popular, Top Rated, and more.
+*    Movie List: Browse movies from various categories such as Popular, Top Rated, and more with infinite scrolling.
 *    Detail View: Tap on any movie to see detailed information including synopsis, ratings, and release date.
 *    Search: Find movies quickly by searching for titles.